Aadniz/pqcrg/README.md

 # PQCRC

-This project demonstrates how one can have quantum-resistant cryptography in a fast paced environment, like a racing game.
+This project demonstrates how one can have quantum-resistant cryptography in a fast-paced environment, like a racing game.

-This was the Bachelor project of Tønnes (@Lystrous) and Kristian (@Aadniz) at UiA 2024.
+This was the Bachelor project of Tønnes ([@Lystrous](https://github.com/Lystrous)) and Kristian ([@Aadniz](https://github.com/Aadniz)) at UiA 2024.

 ![Screenshot of 4 clients in the game](/figures/game.png)